kundeng/mdCrawler/memory-bank/systemPatterns.md

 - Cleaners are specified in the configuration and applied to the generated markdown

 ### 7. Entry Point Pattern
-The project is being refactored to use a thin entry point (main.py) that delegates to the core implementation in src/main.py, facilitating packaging as a distributable binary.
+The project uses a thin entry point (main.py) that delegates to the core implementation in src/md_crawler.py, facilitating packaging as a distributable binary.

+### 8. Scheduled Automation Pattern
+The system implements a GitHub Actions workflow for automated, scheduled execution:
+- Daily scheduled runs for documentation updates
+- Manual trigger option for on-demand updates
+- Automatic commit and push of generated documentation
+- Configurable execution environment through GitHub Actions

+### 9. Local Development Simulation Pattern
+The system provides a local simulation environment for GitHub Actions:
+- Local execution of workflows using nektos/act
+- Command-line interface for workflow testing
+- Docker-based simulation of GitHub Actions runners
+- Configurable event triggers and workflow selection
+- Environment file (.env) support for secrets management
+- Automatic installation of required tools

+### 10. Native Interface Integration Pattern
+The system leverages GitHub's native interface for workflow monitoring and management:
+- Documentation directs users to GitHub's existing workflow UI
+- Utilizes GitHub's built-in monitoring and triggering capabilities
+- Reduces implementation complexity and maintenance burden
+- Ensures users have access to all GitHub Actions features
+- Follows the principle of not reinventing existing functionality

 ## Design Principles